Skip to footer content

 Open Visual Studio and start a new project by clicking on the "Create a New Project" button.

-A Comparison of Between Jsreport and IronPDF: Figure 1 - Create a project
+A Comparison Between Jsreport and IronPDF: Figure 1 - Create a project

-Then, choose the 'Console App,' ".NET Core App," or any other option.
+Then, choose the 'Console App,' ".NET Core App," or any other option that suits your needs.

-A Comparison of Between Jsreport and IronPDF: Figure 2 - Separate Project- Console App
+A Comparison Between Jsreport and IronPDF: Figure 2 - Separate Project- Console App

 4.2 Setting Up the Project

 You'll need to give your project a name.
 Find the text box for the project name and type in your desired name.
-Also, choose a location for your project by selecting the path where you want your project to be saved.
-Once you've entered these details, click the 'Create' button to move forward.
+Choose a location for your project by selecting the path where you want your project to be saved.
+Once you've entered these details, click the 'Create' button to proceed.

-A Comparison of Between Jsreport and IronPDF: Figure 3 - Project Configuration
+A Comparison Between Jsreport and IronPDF: Figure 3 - Project Configuration

 4.3 Selecting .NET Framework

 The next step is to select the required .NET framework for your project.
 This choice depends on your project's requirements and compatibility.
-After this, hit on the Create button.
+After this, click the 'Create' button.

-A Comparison of Between Jsreport and IronPDF: Figure 4 - Select Framework
+A Comparison Between Jsreport and IronPDF: Figure 4 - Select Framework

 5. Install IronPDF Library